Arabinosyl transferase inhibitor design against Mycobacterium tuberculosis using ligand based drug design approach

 The ligands were optimized before docking for proper structural stabilization.
 We calculated stretch, bend, steth bend, torsion, non-1,4 VDW, 1,4 VDW, total energy (Kcal/mol) using MM2 module of Chembio office tool.
 Docking computation was done based on the parameters mentioned in the methodology.

-While docking the receptor was set rigid and docked with the receptor binding site inside the constraint (Figure 1 and Figure 2) where, bond flexibility of lignds was set as ‘on’.
+While docking the receptor was set rigid and docked with the receptor binding site inside the constraint (Figure 1 and Figure 2) where, bond flexibility of lignds was set as "on".
 The docking result has predicted two database compounds and two analogues of ethambutol based on least energy score of rerank, moldock and H bond values as presented in the Table V. Dock poses were further inspected for hydrogen bonding interaction with the receptor.

 Table V: Docking result